Justice Ruth Bader Ginsburg in hospital with infection, Supreme Court says

-WASHINGTON (WABC) -- Justice Ruth Bader Ginsburg was hospitalized Tuesday with an infection caused by a gallstone, the Supreme Court said.
+WASHINGTON -- Justice Ruth Bader Ginsburg was hospitalized Tuesday with an infection caused by a gallstone, but plans to take part in the court's arguments by telephone Wednesday, the Supreme Court said.

-She expects to be in the hospital for a day or two, the court said.
+She is resting comfortably and expects to be in the hospital for a day or two, the court said.

-Ginsburg is expected to still participate in the telephonic oral arguments Wednesday in a case involving the Affordable Care Act's contraceptive mandate.

-ABC News has confirmed that Ginsburg had been continuing her famous workouts during the pandemic at a special fitness space set aside for her inside the courthouse.
-In January, she declared that she is "cancer free."
+Ginsburg took part in the court's telephone arguments Monday and Tuesday.
+She initially sought medical care Monday, when the gallstone was first diagnosed.

-She was most recently hospitalized in November 2019 when she was treated for a possible infection.
+She has been treated four times for cancer, most recently in August, when she underwent radiation for a tumor on her pancreas.

+Her most recent hospital stay was in November, when she spent two nights at Johns Hopkins Hospital with a likely infection after suffering from chills and fever.

+The frail-looking liberal icon also bounced back from lung surgery to remove cancerous growths in December 2018.
+Her recovery from that surgery forced her to miss court arguments for the first time since she became a justice in 1993, appointed by President Bill Clinton.

 ----------